Cruciate Ligament Surgery in Dogs & More

 Surgery to treat lameness caused by Cranial Cruciate Ligament (CCL) trauma or disease is one of the most common orthopaedic operations in dogs.
-Recently, a ground-breaking surgery has been developed called the Modified Maquet Procedure (MMP).
+Recently, a surgery has been developed called the Modified Maquet Procedure (MMP).
 This uses a titanium foam wedge insert in the knee joint.

 The success rate is very high and the complication rate is very low as compared to many older techniques.
 The costs for many CCL procedures can be very high.
 We pride ourselves on giving you a cost effective alternative when choosing where to send your pet for surgery.

 Cranial Cruciate Ligament (CCL) trauma or disease In humans

 Cruciate ligament ruptures are typically seen as acute sporting injuries, in footballers and skiers for example.
 In dogs it is a little different.
 In most dogs the condition is a chronic degenerative condition.
 The ligament degenerates and gets weaker with time and at some point will start to tear.
 The signs associated with the initial stages of the condition can be subtle and may be missed –such as stiffness on rising from rest and mild, occasional lameness.

 As the ligament continues to tear the signs may become more obvious but it is not uncommon for owners to first realise their dog has a problem when the already weakened ligament finally tears completely, often during relatively normal activity.
 At this stage the knee (called a stifle in dogs) will be unstable –the two bones of the stifle (the tibia and femur) will rock back and forth during walking.
 This can cause significant lameness and discomfort unless treated appropriately.

 The diagnosis is often made on palpation/manipulation of the stifle, although in many dogs this requires sedation.
 X-rays may show signs of osteoarthritis (OA or arthritis).